 I am pleased to announce a performance of my music on the opening concert of Tuesday Musical's main stage season.
 The premier of "Homeland Portraits" will be given by the Escher String Quartet on Prelude!
 130th Anniversary Party, Concert & Extraordinary Experiences!
 The event also features 2016 Cleveland International Piano Competition winner Nikita Mndoyants and Tuesday Musical Scholarship winner Olivia Boen.

-Read more about my inspiration in this article in the Akron Beacon Journal, and for more on my compositional process, here is an earlier blog.
+Read about my inspiration in this article in the Akron Beacon Journal, and about my compositional process in an earlier blog.

 For more details and to purchase tickets, please visit Tuesday Musical or EJ Thomas Hall.